The Best Studio Microphone

 What is a Studio Microphone?

-A microphone may be the most important audio recording equipment you will need when setting up your home or professional studio, which means it pays to invest in the best one.
+A microphone may be the most important audio recording equipment you will need when setting up your home or professional studio, which means it pays to invest in the best microphone.

 The Common Types of Studio Microphones

 Generally, there are 10 different types of microphones.
-However, studio mics differ in the sense that they are mainly categorized as either dynamic or condenser.
+However, studio microphones differ in the sense that they are mainly categorized as either dynamic or condenser.

 Dynamic Microphones